tamara-duarte/tamara-duarte/README.md

 ### “Your assumptions are your windows on the world.
 Rub them or the light won't get in.” - A. Diniz

-I am a data analytics professional, with over 6 years of experience in the data industry, passionate about innovation and a big fan of collaborative creations.
+I am a data analytics professional, with over 6 years of experience in the tech industry, passionate about innovation and a big fan of collaborative creations.

 I am a co-founder and the Data Team Lead of a Non-profit Big Data Startup funded by one of the most relevant public research institutes in Brazil.
 Interested in web3 and fast paced environments.